kusumanth7329/Task-it-management-app/README.md

 ### Task Management
 - **Create Tasks**: Users can add new tasks with attributes such as title, description, status, priority, and due date.
-- **Edit Tasks**: Modify task details in real time with an intuitive form-based interface.
+- **Edit Tasks**: Modify task details in real-time with an intuitive form-based interface.
 - **Delete Tasks**: Remove tasks permanently.

 ### Empty State Handling